 Cherie Carter-Scott's 'If Life Is Game' and Don Miguel Ruiz's The Four Agreements' also provide excellent additional EQ reference perspectives.

-Empathy and active interpretive listening is also very relevant to EQ.
+Empathy and active interpretive modes of listening are also very relevant to EQ.

 Ingham and Luft's Johari Window and associated exercises on the free team building games section also help explain another perspective.
 That is, as a rule, the higher a person's EQ, the less insecurity is likely to be present, and the more openness will be tolerated.